 This rich and creamy pumpkin custard pie is the perfect dessert for Thanksgiving!
-I've served it with a mile high of whipped cream and of course, you can't forget the pie crust cookies!
+I've served it with whipped cream and of course, you can't forget the pie crust cookies!
+This pumpkin pie is very easy and made in just 1 bowl.

-- All Butter Pie Dough – I don’t think there’s anything better than a buttery crust, but you could also use a storebought crust if you’re short on time!
+I don't think there's anything better than a buttery crust, but you could also use a storebought crust if you're short on time!
+I'm using my tried and tested all butter pie crust.

 Spices: I'm using a combination of cinnamon, ginger, nutmeg, cloves and a pinch of black pepper.
 Black pepper in a pumpkin pie might sound strange but it gives it that x factor!